• Skip to primary navigation

 Chocolate Petals - Raupua Tiakarete

-• 100 g tiakarete parauri (dark chocolate, you can use whatever chocolate you like)
+• 100 g tiakarete parauri (dark chocolate).
+You can use whatever chocolate you like.
+If you are decorating a large, double layer cake change the ratio to 160 g.

 • Any bling that you want to add.
-Freeze dried fruit, gold leaf or powders.
+Freeze dried fruit, gold leaf or edible fruit powders all work.

 Instructions